 In addition, Newman is the host of the Network's Yankees Magazine program which goes behind the scenes and in the community with the New York Yankees.
 Newman has served as YES' Yankees reporter as well as sideline reporter for the network's Ivy League college football package and New York Football Sunday, and is now host for The New Era Pinstripe Bowl college football coverage on YES.
+Also, in 2019, Newman emceed the New York State Baseball Hall of Fame induction ceremonies in Troy, New York.
 Newman has won five New York Emmy Awards while at YES.

 The YES Network, the most-watched regional sports network in the country 15 of the last 17 years, is the exclusive local television home of the 27-time World Champion New York Yankees, the Brooklyn Nets, MLS' New York City FC and WNBA's New York Liberty.
 The network has won 126 New York Emmy Awards since its 2002 launch.